georgy-p/RSS-aggregator/README.md

 # About

-RSS-agregator is an online service for aggregating RSS-feeds that makes it easier to read various sources.
+RSS-aggregator is an online service for aggregating RSS-feeds that makes it easier to read various sources.
 The service updates and adds new records into the common thread.

 ### Example